Jcardif/Kadi/README.md

     - Note that playing a Penalty Card only forwards the penalty to the next player.

 # Winning
-A player cannot play if any of the players is cardless.
+A player cannot win if any of the players is cardless.

 For a player to win, they must play all their winning cards in one move and, have had said “Niko Kadi” in the previous round before the next player played their move.